Murarrie Recreation Hub

 Brisbane City Council is committed to improving access to the Brisbane River for residents and visitors, promoting an active and healthy lifestyle by encouraging greater use of the city’s recreational facilities and enhancing the attraction offered by the Brisbane River as a recreational and tourist destination.

-The Murarrie Recreation Hub will be able to facilitate a range of vessels and uses including:
+The Murarrie Recreation Hub (part of Council's River Access Network) accommodates a range of vessels and uses including:

 - launching and short-term use of passive crafts such as kayaks, canoes and stand-up paddleboards

 - potential future water taxi pick-up and drop-off point

 - pick-up and drop-off for commercial vessels